 In closing

-As listed above, there are many reasons behind how accounting helps in decision-making.
-Business owners and managers use a variety of financial statements to make the best decisions surrounding the current and future state of the company.
-Some of the financial statements include:
+Business owners and managers use a variety of financial reports to make the best financial decisions surrounding the current and future state of the company.

 Together, these documents disclose the current state of financial affairs and well-being within a company, helping determine if they are worthy of investment.

 From valuation to investing, to marketing, and everything in between, the accounting department and the financial information they put together are indispensable to a well-running company.
-Aside from the individuals in the business, external parties such as governments, auditors, investors, and shareholders also want to know this information.
-Therefore, this information is key for a company to thrive and continue its presence in the market.

 To further hone your understanding of accounting topics, check out our mammoth list of accounting and bookkeeping resources!